Aliases for RPSA Gene

 GeneCards Summary for RPSA Gene

 RPSA (Ribosomal Protein SA) is a Protein Coding gene.
-Diseases associated with RPSA include asplenia, isolated congenital and familial isolated congenital asplenia.
+Diseases associated with RPSA include Asplenia, Isolated Congenital and Venezuelan Equine Encephalitis.
 Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 GO annotations related to this gene include poly(A) RNA binding and ribosome binding.